PrestaShop/prestashop.github.io/news/_posts/releases/2022-01-26-prestashop-1-7-8-3-maintenance-release.md

 We suggest upgrading your shop quickly in order to benefit from these fixes.
 Of course, don’t forget to backup before.

-Reminder: the 1-Click Upgrade module’s latest version is v4.14.0, don’t forget to upgrade it.
+Reminder: the latest version of the 1-Click Upgrade module is v4.14.0, don't forget to upgrade it.

 ---